hugoromanicortes/katacoda-scenarios/kubernetes-devops/step2.md

 ## Install Helm

-Helm 2.x comes pre-installed on these instances, otherwise we want to use the version 3 of Helm for this demo.
+Helm 2.x comes pre-installed on these instances, however we want to use the version 3 of Helm for this demo.

 `cd helm`{{execute HOST1}}

-`install.sh`{{execute HOST1}}
+`chmod +x install.sh | -`{{execute HOST1}}